lipopowski/lipopowski.github.io/_pages/about.md

 - [Zachary Dodds](https://www.cs.hmc.edu/~dodds/), summer research advisor

 ## Personal
 My life is more than research!
-I'm a fan of a lot of things and am probably a little too immersed in popular and fan culture.
-I love to bake (and sometimes share the product with my lab), cook, read, write, and make art.
+I'm a fan of a lot of things, and am probably a little too immersed in popular and fan culture.
+I love to bake  cook, read, write, and make art.
 I review books on the side too!
 Outside of computer science, I'm also interested in physics, math, media studies, and social history.
 I care deeply about education justice and equity, inside and outside of computer science, and inside and outside of the academy.